60 Second Lemon Law Assessment™

 Take our free 60-Second Lemon Law Assessment to find out if your vehicle qualifies.
 It costs nothing, and there is no obligation.
 Call 1-888-536-6671 to speak with an experienced Michigan lemon law attorney today.

 Michigan’s Lemon Law (the New Motor Vehicle Warranty Act, MCL 257.1401-1410) protects consumers who purchase or lease defective new vehicles in the state.
-If a manufacturer cannot fix a substantial defect after a reasonable number of repair attempts, you may be entitled to a full refund or a replacement vehicle.
+If a manufacturer cannot fix a substantial defect after a reasonable number of repair attempts or amount of time, you may be entitled to a full refund or a replacement vehicle.

 The Michigan Lemon Law is officially known as the New Motor Vehicle Warranty Act, codified at MCL 257.1401 through MCL 257.1410.
 It was enacted as Act 87 of 1986 and has been protecting Michigan consumers for nearly four decades.

 The law requires manufacturers to repair defects that impair the use, value, or safety of a new vehicle.
-If the manufacturer fails to fix the problem after a reasonable number of attempts, the consumer is entitled to a replacement vehicle or a full refund.
+If the manufacturer fails to fix the problem after a reasonable number of attempts or amount of time, the consumer is entitled to a replacement vehicle or a full refund.

 The law exists because manufacturers have an obligation to stand behind their products.
 When they sell you a new vehicle with a warranty, they are making a promise.
 When that promise is broken repeatedly, Michigan law says you deserve a remedy.